TeamTalk Commander (TTCom) Users Guide

 1. The encoding for ttcom.conf is now officially UTF-8.
 A byte order mark (BOM) is not required (or recommended) but will be allowed (and ignored) if found.

 2. The new code for handling servers in ttcom.conf is much more careful to detect problems in server definitions.
 As a consequence, some issues like duplicate servers will generate errors instead of being ignored.
+Until certain that your configuration file contains no errors, run TTCom from a command prompt where its output will not be lost if it exits due to an error.
+Error messages will include the line number where the error was found, to help with editing.

 3. Due to the better error checking at load time, the lint command is now obsolete and is removed from TTCom, along with its section in this document.